caksoylar/kakoune-focus/README.md

 ```

 ## Usage
-Once you have the (ideally multiple) selections you want to focus on, use `focus-enable` to hide the surrounding lines.
-You can use `focus-disable` to disable this or use `focus-toggle` to toggle it on and off.
+Once you have the (ideally multiple) selections you want to focus on, use `focus-selections` to hide the surrounding lines.
+You can use `focus-clear` to disable this or use `focus-toggle` to toggle it on and off.

 I recommend assigning a mapping for easy access, for example `,<space>` to toggle:
 ```kak